-When you’ve achieved customer success, you’ve created a customer who is satisfied because you have resolved issues before they occurred.
+When you’ve achieved customer success, you’ve created a satisfied customer, because you have resolved issues before they occurred.
 Customer success is the process of understanding how to satisfy your customers support needs before they reach out for help in the first place.

 In comparison to creating customer satisfaction, creating customer success: